beyondessential/tamanu/README.md

   4. create the environment (this can take a while)
   5. visit your created url to make sure everything's working ok (at this point it will still be running the AWS sample app)
   6. set up the environment variables via Configuration -> Software -> Environment properties
-    - the environment here is a NODE_CONFIG variable set to a json string
+    - the only environment variable to set is `NODE_CONFIG`, set to a json string
     - it's easiest to copy the config from an existing environment
-    - make sure to update the database connection details in that json string though
+    - make sure to update the database connection details in that json string!
       - host from RDS "Connectivity & security" / "Endpoint & port"
       - password from earlier
       - username should just be postgres